Eu-genio/CS401-Assignment2/README.md

 # CS401-Assignment2
+Hi Barak,
-Hi Barak, the explanation of the code is in the code itself (Classifiers.ipynb), if run in jupyter notebook some headings and an easy to read format exists, with visual representation of some of the data.
-As stated in the assignment description i have not added test-i and train-io in this github
+The explanation of the code is in the code itself (Classifiers.ipynb), if run in jupyter notebook some headings and an easy to read format exists, with visual representation of some of the data.
+As stated in the assignment description i have not added test-i and train-io in this github.
+In the main directory I included the Classifier code and test-o.txt with the most recent output of my model which had a 72 percent acc

 Imports needed: numpy, sklearn,keras,torch, seaborn and pandas.